 While it may sound dull and perhaps counterintuitive to what one would expect to do on a trip, our suggestion is to use your time to do regular activities.
 These would include going to a relaxed dinner at a local pizza place, having a beer at a neighbourhood bar, and shopping in a generic supermarket.
 Try running at a community park or hiking a route close to the city.
 These can be the best telltale sign whether you and the new location are a good match.

 And, after all, it is a brand new country.
-So, we are guessing these everyday activities will represent something fresh and exciting for you, even in the pandemic era.
+So, we are guessing these everyday activities will represent something fresh and exciting for you.

 Plan out what to do and where to go